RISC-KC/basic_rv32s/guidelines/development_log.md

 Because we’re executing JAL, Control Unit keeps asserting jump, making next_pc = jump_target; at the same time, `trapped` is asserted, making next_pc = trap_target.
 That’s a race condition.

 On top of that, `trap_target` (the Trap Handler’s entry) is produced at the last PTH FSM stage, and while that runs, Trap Controller keeps trap_done = 0, so Control Unit outputs pc_stall.
 Now next_pc = pc also contends with the two above.
-How do I resolve this… this seems like the problem.
+How do I resolve this... this seems like the problem.

 In short,